Blog Hero

 A senior male having a dental check up with the help of the Canadian Dental Care Plan.

 Everyone needs dental care.
 Dental exams, crowns, and restorative dental services are necessary to protect your family’s health.
-No one should lose access to dental care because of financial trouble, and the Canadian Dental Care Plan (CDCP) was recently launched to help support this need.
+No one should lose access to dental care because of financial trouble, and the Canadian Dental Care Plan (CDCP) is available to help support this need.

-At Southgate Dental Centre, Dr. Waseem Hussain accepts the Canadian Dental Care Plan and would be happy to meet your dental needs.
+At Southgate Dental Centre, we accept the Canadian Dental Care Plan and would be happy to meet your dental needs.

 In this article we will cover: